2019 WNBA season

 The 2019 WNBA season was the 23rd season of the Women's National Basketball Association (WNBA).
 The Seattle Storm were the defending champions.
 The regular season began on May 24, with the Atlanta Dream hosting the Dallas Wings and the New York Liberty hosting the Indiana Fever.
 The season ended with the Washington Mystics securing their first WNBA Title over the Connecticut Sun three games to two, in a closely contested finals.
 Emma Meesseman was named Finals MVP and teammate Elena Delle Donne was named regular season MVP.

-2019 WNBA draft
+Draft

 The Las Vegas Aces had the first pick in the 2019 WNBA draft on April 10, marking the third straight draft in which the franchise won the lottery for the top pick.
 With the top pick, the Aces selected Jackie Young from Notre Dame.
 The draft was televised nationally on the ESPN networks (Round 1 on ESPN2, Rounds 2 and 3 on ESPNU).